-- Ensure that the objectives arising from the policy are part of the School Improvement Plan. - Support the Head of School and the senior leadership team in implementing the policy. - Evaluate and review the policy every two years and the equality objectives every two years.
+- Ensure that the objectives arising from the policy are part of the School Improvement Plan. - Support the Head of School and the SLT in implementing the policy. - Evaluate and review the policy every two years and the equality objectives every two years.